bnnm/wwiser/doc/WWISER.md

 ### Crossfade mark {s}
-In some cases parts of the song silence/change volume based on a in-game value.
-By default all plays at default volume, but you can mimic an specific value by passing "gamevars" (RTPC) config.
+In some cases parts of the song silence or change volume based on a in-game variable.
+By default all plays at default volume (may play incorrectly all at once), but you can pass multiploe "gamevars" values, as `key=value`.
 For example `bgm_srank_param=0.0` would silence some beat layer, while `4.0` will start to add it, and `7.0` would peak.

-Min/max values are developer-defined and depend on the RTPC itself though.
-You can also use `value=min` or `value=max`.
+Min/max values and how values affect volumes is developer-defined per game (saved in Wwise's "RTPC" config) so there isn't a standard way to handle.
+Values are always numbers, but *wwiser* supports certain special values to simplify handling.
+Examples:
+- `health_points=30.0`: sets a gamevar to value (maybe lowers volume and add some low-pass filter)
+- `123456789=30.0`: same, but using a Wwise's short ID rather than text
+- `bgm_srank_param=min`: lowest possible value
+- `bgm_srank_param=min`: highest possible value
+- `bgm_srank_param=*`: game's default (needs loaded Init.bnk).
+Ignored if not found/loaded (same as not set).
+- `bgm_srank_param=-`: not set (realistically isn't possible in a game, but allowed in *wwiser*).
+- `health_points=10000000.0`: accepted but wrong values are clamped to min/max
+- `health_points=30.0,60.0,100.0`: makes 3 `.txtp` per different comma-separated value
+- `*=10.0`: any gamevar set to some value

 Inside the `.txtp` crossfade parts are marked with `##fade` near `.wem`, and RTPC info is down in the comment tree.
 You can also silence those by put `?` in front of `.wem`, or `#v 0` before `##fade`.

+### State mark {s}
 In rare cases `{s}` means the volume is altered/silenced via states, which should be handled automatically by making one `.txtp` per state that changes volumes.

-Sometimes default `.txtp` marked with `{s}` and without state applied is also meant to be playable, for example game may define a base event that plays all then silence some layer with one state).
-Meaning  some `txtp` is marked with `{s}` don't need to be touched.
+Sometimes default `.txtp` marked with `{s}` and without state applied is also meant to be playable.
+For example a game may define a base song that plays all, then silence some audio layer with one state. don't need to be touched.
+However other games may not need this and default  `.txtp` playing all at once makes no sense.  *wwiser* can't autodetect all invalid cases so just remove the offending `.txtp`.

 ### Multi-loops mark {m}